nigelhorne/ged2site/README.md

     disc_cache: where long-term information is stored, such as copies of output to see if HTTP 304 can be returned
     contact: your name and e-mail address

-Then upload the dynamic-site directory to your web-server.
+Then upload the dynamic-site directory to your web server.
 The databases are in CSV format.
 To speed up access you can convert to SQLite format using [csv2sqlite](http://search.cpan.org/~rwstauner/App-csv2sqlite/),